vikasvermajobs/Movie-Task/README.md

 # Movie-Task

-In this project we have static data right now, for search and add functionality.
+In this project I have static data right now, for search and add functionality.
-We are just updating the static data, to make the changes permanent, we can use api
+I'm just updating the static data, to make the changes permanent, we can use apis later.

-We haven't used any type of fields validations for now, but we can add that later.
+I haven't used any type of fields validations for now, but I can add that later.